 In some cases, a driver may be negligent per se.
 Negligence per se is a doctrine that applies if the defendant violates a traffic law, the violation is the cause of injuries, and the injuries are of the type that the traffic law was intended to prevent.
 For example, a driver who runs a red light and T-bones a motorcyclist turning left may be negligent per se.
 Generally, you are more likely to be able to use negligence per se if the police have cited the other driver or the driver was convicted of a legal violation, such as a DUI.
 Negligence per se may be helpful because it typically shifts the focus of the case from liability to the degree of damages.

 Damages may be significant in a left turn collision case.
 A motorcyclist who suffers catastrophic injuries may need emergency care, medical treatment, long-term care, household services, and vocational rehabilitation.
 They may also be able to recover noneconomic damages, such as pain and suffering, mental anguish, and loss of enjoyment of life.

 Retain a Knowledgeable Folsom Motorcycle Accident Lawyer

 Since there is so little that protects a motorcyclist from the force of a collision, a crash with a larger vehicle may result in catastrophic injuries or even death for the motorcyclist.
 Our principal, Travis G. Black, previously worked in the insurance industry and understands how insurance adjusters think.
 If you suffered injuries or a loved one was killed in a left turn collision in the California area, you should consult us.
 Our attorneys provide skillful legal representation from our Folsom office.
-To obtain a free consultation with a Folsom motorcycle accident lawyer, call Travis G. Black & Associates at 916-962-2896 or contact us online.
+To obtain a free consultation with a Folsom motorcycle accident lawyer, call Travis G. Black, Inc. at 916-962-2896 or contact us online.